 The Ten Commandments were first spoken by God from the top of Mount Sinai.
 He later etched these instructions on a stone and gave them to Moses.
 Some people still try to live by these commandments.
 However, it isn’t always easy.
 God didn’t include any fine print on the stone, perhaps because He didn’t think it was necessary or perhaps because it’s really hard to etch fine print on stone.

-As a result, a few of the commandments are open to a degree of interpretation.
-Here is a list of the Ten Commandments explained for modern living.
+As a result, a few of the commandments are open to interpretation (unless you’re a fanatical religious fundamentalist and take all this bullshit literally, of course).
+To help you find the correct path through life, here is a list of the Ten Commandments explained simply for modern living, bringing them up-to-date for the 21st Century.

 I am the Lord your God